Skip to main content

 Let me show you what I found in my CloudFront logs:

-# ChatGPT-User reading robots.txt
+# ChatGPT-User (the user-triggered fetcher) reads robots.txt

 2025-11-13 14:23:15 GET /robots.txt 200 "ChatGPT-User/1.0"